whiteseppel/bierwiegen/README.md

 - [x] App Icon
 - [x] Launch Screen
+- [x] Fix row height based on players and screen orientation
 - [ ] Color Scheme
 - [ ] Last layout rework
+  - [x] Area for displaying current points is too big
+  - [x] Add padding to bottom of game screen
 - [ ] Screen always on
 - [ ] Initial Weight input also with scale
-- [x] Fix row height based on players and screen orientation
 - [ ] Game rule description
+- [ ] Error messages for Bluetooth connections
+- [ ] Settings button in app bar - remove FAB
+- [ ] Privacy policy
+- [ ] Impressum

 ## Nice to haves
 - [ ] Multiple winners if they have the same weight